|Landscape Architecture Website|

 |Landscape Architecture Major Sheet|

 |APEX Degree Audit|

-The Landscape Architecture program at the University of Kentucky is a five-year program.
-It is fully accredited by the American Society of Landscape Architects and meets the necessary requirements for licensing of landscape architects in Kentucky and other states.
+The Landscape Architecture program at the University of Kentucky is fully accredited by the American Society of Landscape Architects and meets the necessary requirements for licensing of landscape architects in Kentucky and other states in the U.S.